Relaxing the Additivity Constraints in Decentralized No-Regret High-Dimensional Bayesian Optimization: Performance Experiments

 \subsection{Optimizing Synthetic Functions}

-In this section, we compare the six BO algorithms mentioned above using four synthetic functions: the 2d Six-Hump Camel (SHC), the 6d Hartmann, the 24d Powell and the 100d Rastrigin.
+In this section, we compare the eight BO algorithms mentioned above using four synthetic functions: the 2d Six-Hump Camel (SHC), the 6d Hartmann, the 24d Powell and the 100d Rastrigin.
 A detailed description of the synthetic functions, as well as the complete set of figures depicting the performance of the BO algorithms can be found in Appendix~\ref{app:synthetic}.

-Figure~\ref{fig:powell} reports the minimal regrets of the solutions on the Powell function, where $d = 24$ and the MFS $\Bar{d} = 4$.
+Figure~\ref{fig:powell} reports the minimal regrets of the algorithms on the Powell function, where $d = 24$ and the MFS $\Bar{d} = 4$.
 Observe that the two decomposing algorithms, ADD-GPUCB and DEC-HBO, obtain the worst minimal regrets.
-This is because they infer an additive decomposition of $f$ based on the assumption that $\Bar{d} \leq 3$ when actually $\Bar{d} = 4$.
-Conversely, \AlgLagrangian, which does not make any restrictive assumption on $\Bar{d}$, manages to quickly achieve a low regret by inferring an efficient additive decomposition of $f$.
-Observe that \AlgLagrangian~also outperforms SAASBO and TuRBO.
+This is because they infer an additive decomposition of $f$ based on an assumption on the MFS, that is $\Bar{d} \leq 3$ when actually $\Bar{d} = 4$.
+Conversely, \AlgLagrangian, which does not make any restrictive assumption on $\Bar{d}$, manages to rapidly achieve a low regret by inferring an efficient additive decomposition of $f$. \AlgLagrangian~also outperforms SAASBO, TuRBO, LineBO and MS-UCB.
 Finally, Figure~\ref{fig:powell} shows that, when given access to the true additive decomposition of $f$, ADD-\AlgLagrangian~achieves its lowest regret in a lower number of iterations.
-Note that, among all the BO algorithms tested in the experiments, the two versions of \AlgLagrangian~are the only ones able to properly infer and/or exploit the additive decomposition of $f$ given its large MFS.
+Similar results were obtained with the optimization of other synthetic functions (see Appendix~\ref{app:synthetic}).
+Finally, note that among all the BO algorithms tested in the experiments, the two versions of \AlgLagrangian~are the only ones able to properly infer and/or exploit the additive decomposition of $f$ given its large MFS.